d4v1-sudo/trilateration-using-python/README.md

 ## Code Explanation

-- The code converts the geodetic coordinates (latitude, longitude, and altitude) of the input points into Earth-Centered, Earth-Fixed (ECEF) coordinates.
+- The code converts the geodetic coordinates (latitude, longitude) of the input points into Earth-Centered, Earth-Fixed (ECEF) coordinates.

 - It calculates the normal of the plane formed by the three known points by taking the cross product of vectors AB and AC.

 - The distances to each known point from the trilateration point are computed using the dot product with the normal vector.

-- Finally, the code calculates the ECEF coordinates of the trilateration point and converts them back into geodetic coordinates to obtain the latitude, longitude, and altitude.
+- Finally, the code calculates the ECEF coordinates of the trilateration point and converts them back into geodetic coordinates to obtain the latitude, longitude.

 ## Improvements